mvolkmann/vuex-easy/README.md

   The new array will contain the return values of each of these calls.

 - `vxe.push(path, newValue1, newValue2, ...)`\
-  This replaces the array at the given path with a new array.
+  This appends new values to the end of the array at the given path.
-  The new array starts with all the existing elements and ends with all the specified new values.

 - `vxe.set(path, value)`\
   This sets the value at the given path to the given value.